aiverify-foundation/moonshot/docs/contributing.md

 To create a cookbook, you can copy one of the cookbook files and edit the following elements:

-1. `id`: This is an unique identifier that will be used by the user.
-This should be the file name.
-2. `name`: This is the name of the recipe, which will be displayed when a recipe is listed.
+1. `name`: This is the name of the recipe, which will be displayed when a recipe is listed.
-3. `description`: This describes what the recipe test.
+2. `description`: This describes what the recipe test.
+3. `tags`: This is a list of tags, which can help the user to find your cookbook.
+We suggest to insert some relevant keywords related to domain and nature of the test.
+4. `categories`: This helps to group the cookbook.
+We suggest using `Trust & Safety`, `Capability` and `Quality`.
-4. `recipes`: This contains a list of recipe identifiers that this cookbook will execute.
+5. `recipes`: This contains a list of recipe identifiers that this cookbook will execute.
 These recipes must be found in [this folder](https://github.com/aiverify-foundation/moonshot-data/tree/main/recipes).

 Here's an example cookbook:

 ```
 {
-    "id": "example-cookbook",
     "name": "Example Cookbook",
     "description": "This cookbook measures the system performance. ",
+    "tags": [
+        "Example Tag"
+    ],
+    "categories": [
+        "Capability"
+    ],
     "recipes": [
         "recipe1",
         "recipe2"